philwilliammee/python-starter/README.md

 # python-starter

-A module to connect to a postgress DB and send email
+A module to connect to a postgress DB

 ## Getting Started